reproio/wrapbox/README.md

   launch_type: "EC2", # Available only for ECS runner.
 The "launch_type" value in the configuration is used if it is nil.
   task_role_arn: nil, # Available only for ECS runner.
 The "task_role_arn" value in the configuration is used if it is nil.
   execution_role_arn: nil, # Available only for ECS runner.
 The "execution_role_arn" value in the configuration is used if it is nil.
   tags: nil, # Available only for ECS runner.
-The "tags" value in the configuration is used if it is not given.
+The "tags" value in the configuration is used if it is nil.
   propagate_tags: nil, # Available only for ECS runner.
-The "propagate_tags" value in the configuration is used if it is not given.
+The "propagate_tags" value in the configuration is used if it is nil.
   container_definition_overrides: {},
   environments: [],
   timeout: 3600 * 24, # Available only for ECS runner. # Available only for ECS runner.